-Vivo’s flagship line of smartphones is the X range, with the most recent addition, the Vivo X60.
+Vivo’s flagship line of smartphones is the X range, with mobiles like the Vivo X60.
 These phones feature top-end specs, but typically at mid-range prices.
 They often come with camera innovations such as a physical gimbal sensor on the main camera, for improved optical image stabilization.

 The Vivo Apex smartphones are worth a look, too – although you can’t buy these handsets.
 They’re concept devices that Vivo launches annually, to show off tech that later trickles down into smartphones the company launches to market.

-So, the X and Y series are the two smartphone ranges that Vivo sells in Europe, but it produces plenty of other phones that aren’t sold in all countries.
-Notable among these is iQOO, a line that’s dedicated to high performance (mainly for gaming), and the V and S series of phones, which sit between the X and Y lines.
-We’re waiting on these models to make their way to Europe.
+Vivo produces plenty of other phones that aren’t sold in all countries.
+Notable among these is iQOO, a line that’s dedicated to high performance (mainly for gaming), though it's been slowly introducing more and more lines to a global market since it started selling them.

 Vivo phone availability information

-At the time of writing, Vivo is less than a year old in Europe.
+At the time of writing, Vivo is still pretty new in Europe.
 As such, it’s difficult to specify release patterns for its phones in the region.